Ghostzer/RemoveCR2FromJPG/README.md

 Line 3 : `set pathdest=K:\photos`

 # How to
-Copie this script into your directory when you have your JPG/CR2 and launch it.
+Copy this script into your directory when you have your JPG/CR2 and launch it.